floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Free Warrant Search in Florida

 Government agencies that maintain warrant records in Florida do not typically charge requesters for the information.
 As such, any member of the public may call or visit such offices to obtain warrant data, such as the subject's name, their alias(es) or nickname(s), the alleged offense/charge, warrant issue date, and the subject's identifying features, without paying a sum of money.
-Admittedly, warrant requests are typically record inspection requests and do not require the reproduction of a paper or electronic copy—often what leads to charges.
+Admittedly, warrant requests are typically record inspection requests and do not require the reproduction of a paper or electronic copy, which often leads to charges.

 Moreover, many warrant records custodians provide free online search websites to users.
 These sites have varying search criteria but generally require a person's name to pull up a record match.